-Road trip holidays are one of the most interesting, and therefore popular, ways to explore Australia.
-Whether you want to hug the coast or head off on an outback adventure, you’ll find plenty of scenic road trip routes.
-There are so many options for hiring a car or campervan, and our road network is so expansive – there are some dirt roads in regional areas and in the outback, but major roads are sealed and well signposted.
+Road trip holidays are one of the most interesting and popular ways to explore Australia.
+Whether you want to hug the coast or head off on an outback adventure, you’ll find plenty of scenic routes.
+There are convenient options for hiring a car or campervan, and our road network is expansive.
+Some regional and outback areas have dirt roads, but major roads are sealed and well signposted.
 Plus, fuel is easy to find (though if you are planning to drive in a remote area, it’s wise to carry a spare container of fuel).
-Once you leave the major cities, traffic is quite light and most drivers are polite – waving hello to fellow motorists is an Aussie tradition.
+Once you leave the major cities, traffic is light and most drivers are polite – waving hello to fellow motorists is an Aussie tradition.

 How to drive in Australia

-You can drive using your foreign drivers licence as long as it is in English for up to three months, but if it doesn’t have a photo you should always carry your passport with you when you drive.
+You can drive using your foreign drivers licence for up to three months, as long as it is in English.
+If it doesn’t have a photo you should always carry your passport with you when you drive.
 If your licence is not in English you’ll need an International Driving Permit (IDP), which you can get from your local automobile association before you leave home.

 Rules to remember